WRITTEN BY Gabrielle Sullivan

 The Department of Home Affairs has published guidelines, entitled Modern Slavery Act 2018: Draft Guidance for Reporting Entities.
 This draft guidance contains detailed explanations of the Act’s requirements and provides useful examples.

-For anyone who needs help with drafting a modern slavery statement, is aiming to improve supply chain practices, or suspects their business or a business they deal with is non-compliant with the Act, BAL lawyers offers commercially sound advice, and can work with you to resolve these concerns.
-Contact us today.
+For anyone who needs help with drafting a modern slavery statement, is aiming to improve supply chain practices, or suspects their business or a business they deal with is non-compliant with the Act, BAL Lawyers offers commercially sound advice, and can work with you to resolve these concerns.

 This article was written by Gabrielle Sullivan with grateful acknowledgement of the preparatory work of Maxine Viertmann and Sarah-Graham Higgs.